Gufsky1/demo-exercises/technical-prioritization-quiz.md

 # Tech Prioritization quiz
+##### Objective

-Objective:  Propel engineer thinking, foster problem solving skills, encourage technical team interaction, sculpt business acumen w/ technical focus.
+Propel engineer thinking, foster problem solving skills, encourage technical team interaction, sculpt business acumen w/ technical focus.

+##### Description
-Description:  Trainer will walk students through a technical prioritization exercise.
+Trainer will walk students through a technical prioritization exercise.
 In a gist, the students will prioritize a list of technical stories/tasks and discuss reasoning with classroom.

 This exercise can be done in a group setting, individually, split into teams; depends on required pace.

 #### Example Student instructions